Delaunay/Gamekit/_sources/DataDriven/Abilities.rst.txt

 #.
 Ability requirements/cost are not met

 #.
-Ability cannot be cast because of debuf
+Ability cannot be cast because of debuff

 .. image:: /_static/btn_cooldown.PNG
    :width: 60